This guidance is for third sector organisations, which include:

 You’ll be asked for the person’s details and to upload a copy of the paper BASRiS form if you have this.

 Currently, you cannot send an editable PDF BASRiS form through the digital portal application channel.
-This should be emailed to Social Security Scotland by a registered medical practitioner or registered nurse (healthcare professional) who is on the whitelist.

 You should set up a digital portal account using your own details.
 This means you’ll have secure access to the applications you make on behalf of other people.